OCA/social/mail_attach_existing_attachment/readme/USAGE.rst

 To use this module, you need to:

-* Adding some attachments on an object by creating a new *Log note*
+* Add some attachments on an object by creating a new *Log note*

 .. figure:: ../static/description/attachment.png
    :alt: Attachment on purchase order